6 Tips for Controlling Sewer Odors in Commercial Buildings

 Sewer systems move wastewater away from your property to treatment facilities.
 These systems handle everything from restroom plumbing to kitchen drains.
 However, wastewater carries gases produced during material breakdown, including hydrogen sulfide and methane, as it travels through pipes.

-If these gases escape the system through venting issues, leaks, or backups, they can create foul odors that affect indoor and outdoor spaces.
+These gases can escape the system through the vents, causing vent line leaks or backups that can create foul odors that affect indoor and outdoor spaces.
 Additionally, improper maintenance or blockages can lead to stagnant waste, amplifying these smells.

-Knowing how your sewer system functions makes it easier to understand why odors arise and how to address them effectively.
+Knowing how your sewer system functions can make it easier to understand why odors arise and how to address them effectively.
 Let’s discuss proactive measures to keep unpleasant smells at bay.

-Tip 1: Ensure Proper Installation of Vent Pipes
+Tip 1: Ensure Proper Operation of Vent Pipes

-Improperly installed vent pipes are a frequent cause of sewer odors.
-These pipes funnel sewer gases away from your building, but errors during installation can create pathways for these odors to seep into indoor spaces.
+Vent pipes are a frequent cause of sewer odors.
+These pipes funnel sewer gases away from your building, but errors during installation can create pathways for these odors to seep into indoor spaces instead of out of the vent’s outlet on the roof.
 Beyond the smell, these pathways can make the air uncomfortable to breathe and reduce your property’s appeal.

 Tip 2: Prevent Clogged Vents

 Clogging in vent pipes is another reason sewer gases end up where they shouldn’t.
-Leaves, debris, or even animal activity can obstruct airflow, trapping sewer gases inside your system and forcing them into indoor spaces.
+Leaves, debris, or even animal activity can obstruct airflow, trapping sewer gases inside your system and forcing them into indoor spaces through plumbing traps.

 Schedule regular camera inspections of your sewer lines to detect potential blockages before they escalate.
 A plumbing contractor can also use high-pressure jetting to clean out grease, roots, or other materials causing backups.
 Acting quickly keeps your system flowing properly and eliminates the odor problem at its source.